wrmthorne/software-hut-logging/README.md

 ## 3. Metadata File Contents

 The metadata file contains all of the information about the run.
+Most importantly, every run will come with a `training_state` field which can either take `"failed"` or `"successful"`.

+Other paramters can be expected such as `model_name_or_path`